Notes on the Geography of Peninsular India: Sanchi

 It's odd at first, but most of the foreigners in Bhopal's hotels are Japanese.
 There's a reason.
-The Japanese come to pray at Sanchi, perhaps India's most spectacular Buddhist relic.
+They've come to pray at Sanchi, perhaps India's most spectacular Buddhist site.

 Call it an hour's drive north of town.
-You wouldn't guess it from this picture, but we're atop an otherwise unremarkable hill.
+We're atop an otherwise unremarkable hill.
 There's not even a legend that the Buddha was ever here, but the great Buddhist emperor Ashoka was, and it was he who began the tradition of building stupas.
 The great stupa of Sanchi is in the background.

 We've come around to the southwest corner, and you can see some other features.
-Above the dome, there's a parasol (chattra) atop a square pavilion (harmika) formed by a balustrade (vedika).
+Above the dome, there's a parasol or chhatra) atop a square pavilion or (harmika) formed by a balustrade or (vedika).
 There are two other vedikas at the base, one on top of a reinforcing terrace (medhi) whose weight helps keep the structure from spreading, and another on the ground.
 Both were used by worshippers following a clockwise processional pathway or pradakshina patha.